Making Non-Markovian master equations accessible with approximate environments: Introduction

 \section{Introduction}

-Studies in the field of open quantum systems and quantum thermodynamics often employ a GKLS master equation \cite{breuer,rivas}, however, that simple description has several known limitations \cite{onam,Hofer_2017,Cattaneo_2019,Levy_2014,Purkayastha2020,meanforcereview,meanforce} in particular, it fails to describe accurate dynamics in the transient regime \cite{dynamics,hartman,intermediate}, and structured or unstructured spectral densities look the same at this level of dynamics, which is both an attractive feature and a limitation \cite{breuer,intermediate}.
-On the other hand, there are multiple numerically exact approaches like the Hierarchical equations of motion (HEOM) \cite{Numerically2020,bofin}, pseudomodes \cite{garraway_pseudomodes,Lambert2019,dampf}, TEDOPA \cite{Rosenbach_2016,dand} ... etc. However, the cost of numerically exact solutions tend to be large which limits the kind of systems we can simulate effectively.
-Most numerical methods approximate the environment by decomposing it into pieces that are easy to deal with, drawing inspiration from these methods, we aim to apply the same kind of approximation to Non-Markovian master equations, descriptions that are between the standard GKLS master equations and numerically exact descriptions.
+Studies in the field of open quantum systems and quantum thermodynamics often employ a Gorini-Kossakowski- Lindblad-Sudarshan (GKLS) master equation \cite{breuer,rivas}, however, that simple description has several known limitations \cite{onam,Hofer_2017,Cattaneo_2019,Levy_2014,ss2,meanforcereview,meanforce} in particular, it fails to describe accurate dynamics in the transient regime \cite{dynamics,hartman,intermediate}, and structured or unstructured spectral densities look the same at this level of dynamics, which is both an attractive feature and a limitation \cite{breuer,intermediate}.
+On the other hand, there are multiple numerically exact approaches like the Hierarchical Equations of Motion (HEOM) \cite{Numerically2020,bofin}, pseudomodes \cite{garraway_pseudomodes,Lambert2019,dampf}, Time-Evolving Density Matrix using Orthogonal Polynomials Algorithm (TEDOPA) \cite{Rosenbach_2016,dand}, among others.
+However, the cost of numerically exact solutions tend to be large, which limits the kind of systems we can simulate effectively.
+Most numerical methods approximate the environment by decomposing it into pieces that are easy to deal with, drawing inspiration from these methods, we aim to apply the same kind of approximation to non-Markovian master equations, descriptions that are between the standard GKLS master equations and numerically exact descriptions.